J.P. Crawford Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 10th in MLB.
+- The Yankees pitching staff ranks 10th in the league with a collective 8.9 strikeouts per nine innings.

-- The Yankees' 3.74 team ERA ranks fourth across all MLB pitching staffs.
+- The Yankees' 3.68 team ERA ranks third across all league pitching staffs.

-- Yankees pitchers combine to rank 15th in baseball in home runs given up (79 total, 1.1 per game).
+- Yankees pitchers combine to give up 80 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- The right-hander's last appearance came on Wednesday against the New York Mets, when he tossed six innings, surrendering one earned run while allowing four hits.
+- The righty's last appearance was on Friday against the Boston Red Sox, when he went two innings, surrendering seven earned runs while allowing seven hits.

+- In 13 games this season, the 30-year-old has amassed an ERA of 4.30, with 8.5 strikeouts per nine innings.
+Opponents are batting .205 against him.

 © 2023 Data Skrive.
 All rights reserved.